 Although some industries are more dangerous than others, anyone can suffer an injury at work.
 Office workers who engage in the same tasks every day can develop repetitive stress injuries that often affect the neck, back and shoulders.
 It can take months or even years for these to develop.
 Back pain and herniated discs are also common.

-What to Do After a Neck or Back Injury at Work
+What Should I Do After a Neck or Back Injury?

 If you suffer any kind of spinal injury at work, it’s important to take action fast: